IzidorM/fw_memory_allocator/README.md

-# memory allocator
+# runtime static memory allocator
-Simple implementation of a memory allocator.
+Simple implementation of a run-time static memory allocator.
 It provides overflow detection by enclosing each block with canary values.
-It doesnt provide memory free functionality.
-Its purpose is to substitute normal static memory allocation in embedded systems and provide some additional benefits which are hard to get when using static memory allocation.
-It provides locking mechanism that can be used to prevent using memory allocation after system initialization is done.
+It looks like dynamic memory allocator, but it doesn't provide memory free functionality and it works on user provided memory array instead of the heap.
+It's purpose is to substitute normal compiler based static memory allocation in embedded systems and provide some additional benefits which are hard to get otherwise:

+- memory overflow protection by adding canary values
+- simplifying the use of different ram types in the system

 ## Features
 * Written in C
-* Small and efficint code base
+* Small and efficient code base
 * Provides locking of memory allocation
 * Support for multiple instances in case system offers different ram sections
 * BSD license

 ## Usage

 Memory allocator needs to be initialized before use, so we can have multiple instances if needed.

 ### Simple usage when only one allocator is needed
 ``` c